primecoder/VisionML-Simplified/README.md

 ## Part 2 - Capture Images from Camera

 Now, we have a Machine Learning model that classifies hand-pose images.
-We need to get some images from somewhere to let our model to work with.
+Next, we need to get some images, from somewhere, to work with our ML model.

 We will use `AVFoundation` to capture images from device's camera and use them in our app.

 ### Setup a camera